अनुवाद Übersetzen sie

 1Leva Telephone ticket

-1 Leva pink for 'междуградски телефони', Intercity telephone of 5 minutes.
+1 Leva pink for 'междуградски телефони', Intercity telephone of 5 minutes - from RL.

 RH# Description Mint Used Stub